ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 The ESMValTool preprocessor can be used to perform a broad range of operations on the input data before diagnostics or metrics are applied.
-The preprocessor performs these operations in a centralied, documented and efficient way, thus reducing the data processing load on the diagnostics side.
+The preprocessor performs these operations in a centralized, documented and efficient way, thus reducing the data processing load on the diagnostics side.

 Each of the preprocessor operations is written in a dedicated python module and